Key Dates and Events for State Officials and Points of Contact

 The electors in each State meet to select the President and Vice President of the United States.

-Designated Federal and State officials must receive the paired Certificates no later than nine days after the meeting.
+Designated Federal and State officials must receive the paired Certificates no later than the fourth Wednesday in December.

 DATES of General Interest

-On or before January 3, 2021—Archivist transfers Certificates to Congress
+On or before January 3, 2025—Archivist transfers Certificates to Congress

 As the new Congress assembles, the Archivist transmits sets of Certificates to Congress, as requested.
 This generally happens when the Senate does not receive its set of Certificates on time.
-The transfer occurs in late December or early January when OFR’s Legal staff meets with representatives of the Secretary of the Senate and the Clerk of the House.
+The transfer occurs in late December or early January when OFR’s Legal staff meets with representatives of the Secretary of the Senate, the Clerk of the House, and Congressional Parliamentarians.

 Congress meets in joint session to count the electoral votes (unless Congress passes a law to change the date).